PoliticalGraveyard.com

 Mary Olwyn Marchand — also known as Mary O. Marchand; Mary Olwyn Thomas — of Morgantown, Monongalia County, W.Va.
 Member of West Virginia state senate 14th District, 1958; appointed 1958.
 Female.
 Presumed deceased.
 Burial location unknown.

-Relatives: Married to Don K. Marchand.
+Relatives: Married 1921 to Donald Kirk Marchand.

 Anita Maroney — of Charleston, Kanawha County, W.Va.
 Democrat.
 Delegate to Democratic National Convention from West Virginia, 2004.
 Female.
 Still living as of 2004.